 1. Endoplasmic Reticulum (ER)

-The endoplasmic reticulum (ER) is a large network of membrane-bound tubes and sheets.
-It looks like long tubules or round or oblong bags (vesicles).
-The ER membrane is similar in structure to the plasma membrane.
-It is also made up of lipid and proteins.
+The endoplasmic reticulum (ER) is a large network of membrane-bound tubes and sheets that resemble long tubules or round bags called vesicles.
+The structure of the ER membrane is similar to that of the plasma membrane, made up of lipids and proteins.
+There are two types of ER: rough endoplasmic reticulum (RER) and smooth endoplasmic reticulum (SER).

 Types of Endoplasmic Reticulum

-The SER helps in the manufacture of fat molecules, or lipids, important for cell function.
+The SER aids in creating lipids, which are essential for cell function.

-Some other proteins and lipids function as enzymes and hormones.
+Some proteins and lipids serve as enzymes and hormones.

-One function of the ER is to serve as channels for the transport of materials (especially proteins) between various regions of the cytoplasm or between the cytoplasm and the nucleus
+The ER acts as channels, transporting materials (especially proteins) within the cytoplasm or between the cytoplasm and the nucleus.

-The endoplasmic reticulum (ER) serves as a cellular framework in the cytoplasm, providing a foundation for specific cell activities.
+The endoplasmic reticulum provides a cellular framework in the cytoplasm, supporting specific cell activities.

 2. Golgi Apparatus

-The Golgi apparatus consists of a system of membrane-bound vesicles arranged approximately parallel to each other in stacks called cisterns.
-These membranes often have connections with the membranes of ER and therefore constitute another portion of a complex cellular membrane system.
+The Golgi apparatus is made up of a system of membrane-bound vesicles that are arranged in stacks known as cisterns.
+These membranes often connect with the membranes of the ER, forming part of a complex cellular membrane system.
+GOLGI APPARATUS

 Function of Golgi Body